jzarazaga/ArcGIS-Pro-101/ReadMe.md

 First, we will calculate a simple spatial mean.
 This is simply the mean center of the **distribution of locations**

-1. Click on the Analysis>Tools button to open the **Geoprocessing Panel**
+1. CUse the **Analysis > Tools** button to open the **Geoprocessing Panel**
-2. In the *Find Tools* Search Box, search for "Mean Center"
+2. In the *Find Tools* Search Box, search for **Mean Center** geoprocessing script.
-3. The first result should be the **Mean Center** geoprocessing script.
-Click to **open** it's dialog.
-4. Use **Deaths_Allocated** as the **Input Feature Class** and check that the **Output Feature Class** is going to your **Default.gdb** and has a meaningful name.
-Click **Run**.
+4. Use **Deaths_Allocated** as the Input Feature Class, and give the Output Feature Class a meaningful name. **Run**.

-A new Layer will be added to your Map with a single feature, representing the *Spatial Mean* of the distribution of *addresses* at which deaths took place.
-That is, we have determined the *Spatial Mean of the effected addresses*, but not the Spatial Mean of all of the deaths in the neighborhood.
-We can now use the Num_Cases field to calculate the *Spatial Mean* of all deaths in the outbreak, by calculating a **Weighted Spatial Mean**
+The new Layer added to your Map has a single feature: the *Spatial Mean* of the distribution of *addresses* at which deaths took place.
+That is, we have determined the *Spatial Mean of the effected addresses*, however it is not the Spatial Mean of all of the deaths in the neighborhood, since some addresses had many.

 ![](media/spatialmean.png)

 ### Weighted Spatial Mean
+We will use the Num_Cases field to calculate the *Spatial Mean* of all deaths in the outbreak, by calculating a **Weighted Spatial Mean**
 1. **Run** the **Mean Center tool** again, this time assigning the **Num_Cases** field as the **Weight Field**.
-Rename the **Output Feature Class** by adding a "W" to the end of the filename of the previous run.
+Rename the **Output Feature Class** by adding a "W" to the end of the filename.
-2. Right-click on the color patch for the resulting layer and select a color that contrasts with the color of the previous, unweighted, Spatial Mean.
+2. Click on the color patch for the resulting layer to select a color that contrasts with that of the previous, unweighted Mean.

-Note that, while the change is slight (this is a relatively small and uniform distribution of points), there is a noticeably movement of the **Weighted Spatial Mean**, towards the Broad Street Pump.
+Note that, while the change is slight in this relatively small and uniform distribution of points, there is a noticeably movement of the **Weighted Spatial Mean** towards the Broad Street Pump.

 ![](media/weightedmean.png)

-#### Bonus:
+#### Cased Spatial Mean
 Run the Weighted Spatial Mean again, this time setting the **Case Field** option to the "**Label**" field and observe the results.
 This has the effect of "casing" the spatial mean, based upon the spatial allocation that we did earlier.
-Do you notice anything about the general trend among all of the Spatial Means, cased by Water Pump?

 ![](media/casedmeans.png)

 ### Standard Distance

-The Standard Distance is the spatial statistics equivalent of the standard deviation.
+The **Standard Distance** is the spatial statistics equivalent of the standard deviation.
 It describes the radius around the spatial mean (or weighted spatial mean), which contains 68% of locations in your dataset.
 It can be very useful for working with GPS data.

-1. Return to the Geoprocessing Tab, and click the **Back Arrow** to return to the **Search Results**.
+1. On the Geoprocessing Tab, and click the **Back Arrow** to return to the **Search Results**.
 2. Search for "**Standard Distance**" and click on teh resulting **Standard Distance script tool**
-3. Use your **Deaths_Allocated** layer as the **Input Feature Class**
+3. Use **Deaths_Allocated** as the **Input Feature Class**
 4. Add a "**1**" to the end of the name of the **Output Standard Distance Feature Class** and confirm that the **Circle Size** is set to **1 standard deviation**
 5. Use **Num_Cases** as the **Weight Field** and click **Run**.

 ![](media/oddsd.png)

 The resulting Standard Distance circle, is not a circle.
-This is because we used unprojected data for the calculation, which geoprocessing tools that measure distance and area often have trouble with.
+This is because we used unprojected data (using long.and lat. degrees) for the calculation, which geoprocessing tools that measure distance and area often have trouble with.
 If you look to the bottom of the Geoprocessing panel, you will notice that the **Standard Distance completed with warnings** and that hovering your mouse reveals more information about the error, including a clickable link.

 ![](media/projectionwarning.png)

 ### Export your deaths data with a new projection

-Here, we will export our **Deaths\_Allocated** dataset to a new version, while translating to a Projected Coordinate System that is appropriate for measuring distance at the scale of our project.
+We will export our **Deaths_Allocated** dataset to a new projected version (flattened to use meters), translating it to a Projected Coordinate System that is appropriate for measuring distance at the scale of our project.

-1. Right-click on the **Deaths\_Allocated** layer, in the **Table of Contents** and go to **Data>Export Features**
+1. Make sure the layer is Selected.
+Go to the **Feature Layer > Data Tab >** and click on **Export Features**  *(or right-click on the Deaths_Allocated layer and Data>Export Features)*
-2. Name the **Output Feature Class** **Deaths\_Allocated\_UTM**
+2. Name the **Output Feature Class** **Deaths_Allocated_UTM**
 3. Click on the **Environments Tab**, at the top of the Geoprocessing Panel.
-4. Click on the **Globe icon** at the right of the drop-down and expand the Layers section.
+4. Click on the **Globe icon** at the right of the drop-down and expand the Layers section. (these are different projections of the different layers in your map).
 5. Select the **WGS 1984 UTM Zone 30N** projection and click **OK**.
 6. Click **Run** to export the new Feature Class

-Return to the **Standard Distance** Tool and run it again, this time using your **Deaths\_Allocated\_UTM** as the **Input Feature Class**
+Return to the **Standard Distance** Tool and run it again, this time using your **Deaths_Allocated_UTM** as the **Input Feature Class**

 ![](media/standarddistance.png)